Mike Beebe: First term (2007-2011)

-In his official website, Beebe outlines some of the policies he has pursued during his first term.
-He has outlined a plan for a balanced budget and attempted to cut middle class taxes by slashing in half the percentage of the state's grocery tax and increasing the Homestead Property Tax Credit, which can provide for the lowering of property taxes.
+On his official website, Beebe outlined some of the policies he pursued during his first term.
+He outlined a plan for a balanced budget and attempted to cut middle class taxes by slashing in half the percentage of the state's grocery tax and increasing the Homestead Property Tax Credit, which can provide for the lowering of property taxes.

-Beebe has focused heavily on education reform.
-He has called for an additional $19 million per year to be spent on assisting special needs students and has designed a program that attempts to increase the quality of teachers within Arkansas by providing alternative pay and mentoring to motivate bright students to enter education or young teachers to work in struggling rural schools.
+Beebe focused heavily on education reform.
+He called for an additional $19 million per year to be spent on assisting special needs students and designed a program that attempts to increase the quality of teachers within Arkansas by providing alternative pay and mentoring to motivate bright students to enter education or young teachers to work in struggling rural schools.
 Beebe has rejected calls to allow for Social Security private accounts to be established.
 He has also made plans to phase out the tax on utilities for manufacturers.

 He outlined a 12-point plan to make health care more accessible and affordable.
 Some of his proposals include using federal tax credits to make private insurance cheaper, expanding Medicaid, increasing use of preventive care to stop health concerns before they grow worse, expanding school health clinics, and using home and community-based care as an alternative to nursing homes.